Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Large-scale Application of the Method: On-street Parking in Lyon, France

-where $l_i$ is the length of street portion $\mathcal{S}_i$, $Z$ is a normalising factor that makes the turning probabilities to adjacent streets sum to one, and the coefficient $\eta(\tilde{d})=\min(5,\,\frac{\tilde{d}}{500\,\mathrm{m}})$ results in more deterministic trajectories far away from the destination and more fluctuations when approaching it or while cruising, where circling or spiralling behaviours are expected.
+where $l_i$ is the length of street segment $\mathcal{S}_i$, $Z$ is a normalising factor that makes the turning probabilities to adjacent streets sum to one, and the coefficient $\eta(\tilde{d})=\min(5,\,\frac{\tilde{d}}{500\,\mathrm{m}})$ results in more deterministic trajectories far away from the destination and more fluctuations when approaching it or while cruising, where circling or spiralling behaviours are expected.
 We do not explicitly model the interactions with transit-related traffic and assume that cars have a constant speed $v\approx 22\,\mathrm{km/h}$ throughout the city in the morning peak hour.
 Typical examples of car trajectories to their parking spot, simulated with these turning probabilities, are presented in Fig.~\ref{fig:cartracks}.
-One can see that the route choices to the target destination look reasonable and that they are possibly followed by circling in the vicinity of the destination if no attractive spot is found in the first place.
+One can see that the route choices to the target destination look quite reasonable and that they are possibly followed by circling in the vicinity of the destination if no attractive spot is found in the first place.

-Our highly efficient computational methods allow us to simulate the driving and parking of $\sim 10^4$ cars in the whole city (containing $\sim 10^4$ street blocks) over a period of 3 hours in a matter of tens of seconds, using a single CPU core on a personal laptop.
+Our highly efficient computational methods enable us to simulate the driving and parking of $\sim 10^4$ cars in the whole city (containing $\sim 10^4$ street blocks) over a period of 3 hours in a matter of tens of seconds, using a single CPU core on a personal laptop.
 The outcome of the simulations in terms of average travel times (including parking search) is shown in Fig.~\ref{fig:searchtimes_Lyon}, as a function of the global injection rate, and distinguished between destinations in Fig.~\ref{fig:Lyon_stimes_dest}.
+The excess travel time due to parking search is the difference between the observed travel time and that found for vanishing demand (injection rate).
+Defining the parking search time in this way circumvents the ambiguous definition of the start of the parking search or the onset of cruising, which was pointed out in \citep{millard2020parking}.